 - Have an increased risk of uterine cancer

 - Have an active pelvic infection

-The team at the IBI Healthcare Institute uses state-of-the-art techniques to ensure your safety, and complications are rare.
+The team at the IBI Healthcare Institute uses state-of-the-art techniques to ensure your safety, and problems are rare.
 However, the procedure does come with some risks.
 For instance, you may experience pain or bleeding, or other organs might become damaged.
 Your doctor discusses all of the risks and benefits with you before the procedure.

 You’re likely to experience some discharge for a few weeks after having endometrial ablation.
 Over time, however, you’ll notice that the procedure reduces the amount of blood you lose during menstruation.
 You may have lighter periods, shorter periods, or stop having a menstrual period altogether.